Strictly Come Dancing 2020 start time: Your guide as the show returns

 How will the show be different this year?

-Reports have suggested this year’s show will be a little different to previous years, with lots of tweaks being made to ensure the show goes ahead safely.
+Lots of tweaks have been made to Strictly Come Dancing in order to ensure the show goes ahead safely.

 Dave Arch’s Band

-A fab-u-lous stalwart of Strictly Come Dancing’s many years, the Dave Arch’s Band WILL be appearing in this year’s show.
-However, they’ll be fewer musicians in the studio than previously.
+A fab-u-lous stalwart of Strictly Come Dancing’s many years, the Dave Arch’s Band are appearing in this year’s show.
+However, there are fewer musicians in the studio than previously.

 Speaking to RadioTimes.com and other press, Strictly executive producer Sarah James said: “There will of course be some differences.
 We aren’t able to fit the whole band in the pit, so some of them will record during the week.
 But Dave will be there, the singers will be there, and a few other key members will be there.”